-assessment schedule but, as required by the NNSS Waste Acceptance Criteria, an independent assessment of the WCP was scheduled and performed by an outside contractor.

-The assessment resulted in no observations against BNL's WCP, enabling BNL continued access to the NNSS for radioactive waste disposal.
+BNL was not included on the NNSS 2021 assessment schedule; however, as required by the NNSS Waste Acceptance Criteria, an independent assessment of the WCP was scheduled and performed by an outside contractor.
+The assessment resulted in no findings against BNL's WCP, enabling BNL continued access to the NNSS for radioactive waste disposal.